The Levator Scapulae Muscle

 levator scapulaeLevator_scapulae Levator_scapulae

-The levator scapulae is an upper back and neck muscle which originates on the transverse processes the first four cervical vertebrae (C1-4) and inserts on the superior angle of the shoulder blade which is its uppermost point.
+The levator scapulae is an upper back and neck muscle that originates on the transverse processes of the first four cervical vertebrae (C1-4) and inserts on the superior angle of the shoulder blade, which is its uppermost point.

-The levator scapulae influences the movement of both the shoulder blade and the spine.
-Levator scapulae along with a number of other muscles—traps, pects, lats, and rhomboids— facilitate elevation, abduction and downward rotation of the shoulder blade.
+The levator scapulae, along with several other muscles—traps, pecs, lats, and rhomboids—facilitate the elevation, abduction, and downward rotation of the shoulder blade.

 Forward Head Posture and Breathing